-The next step is to explore avenues of research to develop effective healthy eating strategies – and the DII and the FRM believe the most promising routes are those that stretch beyond messages identifying healthy foods.
+The next step is to explore avenues of research to develop effective healthy eating strategies.
+The DII and the FRM believe the most promising routes are those that stretch beyond messages identifying healthy foods.

-Hence the launch of the DIPA is in recognition of the need for novel and collaborative approaches that take account of the diverse influences on people’s food choices and eating habits, including economic, social, psychological and cultural factors.
+Hence the launch of the DIPA is in recognition of the need for novel and collaborative approaches.
+Those approaches should take account of the diverse influences on people’s food choices and eating habits: economic, social, psychological and cultural factors.
 Unravelling the relationships between these Alimentation factors and how they impact on public health requires researchers to build bridges between nutrition science and other disciplines.

-The purpose of the DIPA is to encourage and support cutting edge, innovative and multidisciplinary scientific research in Alimentation, the umbrella term for all practices relating to food, including food choice, purchase, preparation, cooking and meal organisation, and their determinants.
+The purpose of the DIPA is to encourage and support cutting edge, innovative and multidisciplinary scientific research in Alimentation.
+It concerns all practices relating to food, including food choice, purchase, preparation, cooking and meal organisation, and their determinants.

 The award is intended to raise the profile of a mid-career researcher and accelerate his/her career, as well as help develop knowledge on the topic and inspire junior researchers.